leolech14/Evolve/README.md

 If your environment lacks internet access, this download will fail.
 In that case, pre-download the required wheels or install the package in an environment that can reach PyPI.
+The `openai` package, installed via `pip install -e '.[dev]'`, must also be available offline for the evolution script.

 `pdfplumber` is only needed when parsing PDFs that do not yet have a corresponding golden CSV.
 The tests and operations that use those golden files